sswam/allemande/doc/nsfw/nsfw.md

 - **Akane**: Open-minded and artistically spirited, Akane is an adventurous soul with an independent spirit
 - **Soli**: A gentle spirit with a love for nature and intriguing stories to share
 - **Eira**: A free-spirited adventurer passionate about storytelling and discovery, Eira is known for her engaging communication style
-- **Ally**: A creative and talkative figure with an Asian/European background, known for her engaging conversation and long wavy blonde hair
-- **Barbie**: Playful and lively, Barbie is Greek/Italian, with long curly black hair and a love for making music and dancing
-- **Cleo**: Brave and adventurous, Cleo is always ready to flirt and charm with her European background and straight blonde hair
-- **Dali**: Curious and witty, Dali loves learning and playing pranks, and is distinguished by her African/European heritage

 ### Human Boy Characters